29 Nov 2022 | Australian Open |

 Smith set for final push of career-best year

 by Dane Heverin

-A shock breast cancer diagnosis for his mother Meredith is serving as Lucas Herbert’s inspiration for chasing a maiden ISPS HANDA Australian Open title at Victoria and Kingston Heath golf clubs this week.
+Cameron Smith has a fitting finale to his career-best year firmly in his sights as he strives to win a maiden ISPS HANDA Australian Open crown at Victoria and Kingston Heath golf clubs this week.

 Join our newsletter

 Get weekly updates on news, golf tips and access to partner promotions.